switchablenorms/CelebAMask-HQ/README.md

 * **CelebA-HQ** was collected from CelebA and further post-processed by the following paper :<br/>
 Karras et. al, "Progressive Growing of GANs for Improved Quality, Stability, and Variation", in Internation Conference on Reoresentation Learning (ICLR), 2018

-## Other Related Projects using CelebAMask-HQ
+## Related Projects using CelebAMask-HQ
 * [SPADE-Tensorflow](https://github.com/taki0112/SPADE-Tensorflow)

 ## License and Citation